 WorkLife Law Key Affiliates

-Cynthia Thomas Calvert, a nationally-recognized lawyer, writer and consultant, is a senior advisor to the Center on family responsibilities discrimination.
+Cynthia Thomas Calvert, a nationally-recognized employment lawyer, researcher, and writer, is a senior advisor to the Center on family responsibilities discrimination (FRD).
+She co-authored, with Joan Williams and Gary Phelan, the only legal treatise on FRD: FAMILY RESPONSIBILITIES DISCRIMINATION (Bloomberg BNA 2014).
 She was the Center’s deputy director until 2010, when she founded Workforce 21C to help employers manage today’s evolving workforce.
-Through consulting and training, she works with companies to prevent FRD and systemic gender discrimination, implement nonstigmatized flexible work programs, and create inclusive workplace cultures.
-Cynthia co-founded and co-directed the Project for Attorney Retention with Joan Williams.
-She and Williams wrote Flex Success: The Lawyer’s Guide to Balanced Hours (WLL Press 2011), WorkLife Law’s Guide to Family Responsibilities Discrimination Law (WLL Press 2006), and Solving The Part-Time Puzzle: The Law Firm’s Guide to Balanced Hours (NALP 2004).
-She is currently working on a legal treatise about FRD for BNA/Bloomberg Books with Williams and Gary Phelan.
-She has been quoted in and written articles for numerous national publications, and speaks frequently about FRD, flexible work arrangements, diversity and inclusion, and advancement of women.
+Through consulting and training, she works with companies to prevent FRD, advance women, implement nonstigmatized flexible work programs, and create inclusive workplace cultures.
+Cynthia co-founded and co-directed the Project for Attorney Retention with Williams.
+She and Williams wrote Flex Success: The Lawyer’s Guide to Balanced Hours (WLL Press 2011) and Solving The Part-Time Puzzle: The Law Firm’s Guide to Balanced Hours (NALP 2004).
+She has been quoted in and written articles for numerous national publications, and speaks frequently about FRD, bias, flexible work arrangements, diversity and inclusion, and advancement of women.
 Cynthia practices employment law in the District of Columbia and Maryland.
-She was with the D.C. litigation firm of Miller, Cassidy, Larroca & Lewin, LLP (now part of Baker Botts LLP) for fourteen years, six as a partner.
+She was a partner with the D.C. litigation firm of Miller, Cassidy, Larroca & Lewin, LLP (now part of Baker Botts LLP).
 She later had her own employment law practice in which she counseled businesses on compliance.
-She is a graduate of the Georgetown University Law Center (cum laude, 1985) and a former clerk for the Honorable Thomas Penfield Jackson (D.D.C.).
+She is a graduate of the Georgetown University Law Center and a former clerk for the Honorable Thomas Penfield Jackson (D.D.C.).